 The Academy is co-organized by the Navarino Network, a public policy initiative based in Thessaloniki, Greece, and the European International Studies Association (EISA), with the support of numerous universities and foundations, including Yale University, the University of St Andrews, and the Institute of International Relations at Panteion University of Athens.
 The Academy is being generously sponsored by the Konrad Adenauer Stiftung, the Alpha Bank, the Hanns Seidel Stiftung and the Fougaro Art Center and, in the past, by the Ministry of Foreign Affairs of Greece, the National Bank of Greece, the A. G. Leventis Foundation, the Paul & Alexandra Canellopoulos Foundation and the Kokkalis Foundation.

-• Terrorism and Counter Terrorism (8 working days)
+• Global Discord and Cooperation (4 working days)

 • to survey the above fields and disseminate new research advances;